530 W. Pinhook Road, Lafayette (Map) - 269-1550

 Monday-Friday: Lunch; Friday-Saturday: Dinner

 Nimbeaux's lays claim to "the best fried catfish in town."
 Its laid-back, casual atmosphere is perfect for dining on the restaurant's specialty seafood menu items, especially crawfish dishes, steaks and daily lunch specials like Friday's catfish with a side of shrimp stew.
-Wrap your hands around one of the big burgers, which weigh in at half a pound.
+Dig in to the white beans and rice, which are now available daily after many requests.

 2310 Ambassador Caffery Pkwy., Lafayette (Map) - 406-2440